 What to look for when comparing 5G deals

 - Data - Unless you are planning to use mobile data sparingly, you need to have unlimited data with 5G deals - or at least a generous data allowance like 10 or 20GB.
-Our experiences with 5G so far indicate that being connected to a 5G network can eat through data fairly rapidly.
+Our experiences with 5G show that you eat through data fairly rapidly.

-- Upfront cost - Deals on 5G devices remain expensive and you may be better off paying more upfront for a phone or buying one outright SIM-free - check out the prices below.
+- Upfront cost - You may be better off paying more upfront for a phone or buying one outright SIM-free and then adding a 5G plan yourself.

 - Explore cheaper alternatives - Unless you're keen to have a phone from a particular brand, shop around.
 The price differences between networks are quite sizeable, even for the same device.

 What to look for in a 5G phone

-- Are they actually 5G? - This sounds ridiculous, but many 2019 phones are not 5G.
+- Are they actually 5G? - Many older devices aren't 5G.
 So make sure you're not being duped into choosing a 4G phone.

 - Battery life - Look out for the battery life, since 5G phones can be a bit more thirsty in this department.
-It's best to go for independent assessments, because manufacturers will always overstate this - sometimes by quite a lot.
+It's best to go for independent assessments because manufacturers will always overstate this.

 - Camera - It's fair to say that the cameras on all of the below phones are strong, but it's worth looking up more information and camera samples if you want to take particular styles of photos.
 Night Mode is a particular strength of some handsets but still a weakness of others - make sure you're getting something that you want, especially if you're paying a lot of money for a 5G device.

 The best 5G phone deals